nodejs/package-maintenance/docs/drafts/PUBLISH-BLOG.md

 It turns out there are two camps of opinions on this, and we found ourselves split on both sides of the fence.

 Both sides have good reasons.
-Published packages are immutable and more permanent than if they were on github.com so it's a good thing if we can download them run a version's tests if we want to.
+Published packages are immutable and more permanent than if they were on github.com (there’s no guarantee a package will even have a repo, let alone one on github, and even less of a guarantee that the repo will never vanish) so it's a good thing if we can download them run a version's tests if we want to.
 On the other hand, they use up bandwidth and disk space.

 There are multiple paths that we explored for this.